Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Henri Poincaré’s Work on Relativity, 1898--1906

 \subsection{1904: The Principle of Relativity at the St. Louis Lecture}

 In 1904, at the St. Louis Exposition, Poincaré took a further step.
-He proposed a general principle: \emph{The laws of physical phenomena must be the same for all observers in uniform translation.} The lecture delivered by Poincaré in September 1904, entitled \textit{L’état actuel et l’avenir de la physique mathématique}, circulated widely and rapidly.
-That autumn, the full text appeared in \emph{La Revue des Idées} on 15 November 1904 and, a month later, in the \emph{Bulletin des sciences mathématiques} in December 1904 \cite{poincare-1904}.
-This periodical, one of the leading organs of the international mathematical community, gave Poincaré’s address visibility well beyond France.
-Finally, in January 1905, a complete English translation appeared in the American philosophical journal \emph{The Monist} under the title \textit{The Present and the Future of Mathematical Physics}.
-The lecture was also published in volume~1 of the congress proceedings: \textit{Les principes de la physique mathématique}, in the \emph{Actes du Congrès international des arts et des sciences, Exposition universelle de Saint-Louis, 1904}.
+He proposed a general principle: \begin{quote} The laws of physical phenomena must be the same for an observer fixed on the Earth and for an observer carried along in a uniform motion of translation; so that we have not, and cannot have, any means of discerning whether or not we are carried along in such a motion. \end{quote} The lecture delivered by Poincaré in September 1904, entitled \textit{L’état actuel et l’avenir de la physique mathématique}, circulated widely and rapidly.
+The full text appeared in \emph{La Revue des Idées} on 15 November 1904 \cite{poincare1904revue-idees} and, a month later, in the \emph{Bulletin des sciences mathématiques} in December 1904 \cite{poincare1904}.
+In January 1905, a complete English translation appeared in \emph{The Monist} under the title \textit{The Principles of Mathematical Physics} \cite{poincare1905-monist}.
+The lecture was also published in volume~1 of the congress proceedings, \emph{Actes du Congrès international des arts et des sciences, Exposition universelle de Saint-Louis, 1904}.

-The lecture was then reprinted, almost verbatim, at the opening of the book \emph{La Valeur de la science} (1905).
-Through these five editorial channels Poincaré ensured immediate, international circulation of his exposition, which contains, for the first time, an explicit statement of the principle of relativity.
+The lecture was then reprinted, almost verbatim, at the opening of \emph{La Valeur de la science} in 1905 \cite{poincare1905-valeur}.
+Through these editorial channels Poincaré ensured rapid international circulation of his exposition, which contains one of the clearest pre-1905 statements of the principle of relativity.

-The impact was immediate: in Göttingen, Poincaré’s St. Louis lecture was the subject of sustained discussion starting on 31 January 1905 within the Mathematical Society.
-Interest was so great that one session did not suffice, and the discussion continued at the next meeting on 7 February 1905.
-The address thus occupied two full sessions—rare for the Society—and opened the 1905 series of seminars devoted to electron theories and the foundations of relativity.
-Among the participants were several leading figures of German science: David Hilbert, Felix Klein, Hermann Minkowski, and probably Max Born and Max Laue.
+The impact was immediate.
+In Göttingen, Poincaré’s St. Louis lecture was discussed in the Mathematical Society beginning on 31 January 1905, and the discussion continued at the next meeting on 7 February.
+The address opened the 1905 series of discussions devoted to electron theories and the foundations of relativity.
+Among the participants were several leading figures of German mathematics and physics, including David Hilbert, Felix Klein, Hermann Minkowski, and probably Max Born and Max Laue.